 You are here

 USTR monitors and secures U.S. trade rights and benefits under international agreements using a variety of tools including consultations, negotiations, and litigation in formal dispute settlement proceedings.
-The Obama Administration has undertaken the most ambitious upgrade of trade enforcement in the history of modern U.S. trade policy, building a far more capable enforcement system.
-The result has been a record of quality enforcement victories that are helping to level the playing field for American workers, businesses and farmers.
+USTR’s record of enforcement victories are helping to level the playing field for American workers, businesses and farmers.

 USTR coordinates the Administration’s activities in identifying, monitoring, enforcing, and resolving the full range of international trade issues to assure that American workers, farmers, ranchers, and businesses receive the maximum benefit under our international trade agreements.
 Those agreements include broad, multilateral agreements such as those adopted at the creation of the World Trade Organization (WTO), regional agreements such as the North American Free Trade Agreement (NAFTA), and bilateral agreements such as the various free trade agreements (FTAs).

 USTR’s trade enforcement actions emphasize opening large, strategic markets to which the United States exports a diverse array of products and services.

 Over the last year, the U.S. has won three major victories and resolved another dispute favorably affecting billions of dollars of U.S. exports: